 In this scientific research, an effort was made to comprehensively analyze various aspects of the unborn child's personality.
 The chapter on the concept of a person analyzes the historical aspect of the concept of a person and the parameters of the relationship between human nature and the person.
 The chapter on the relationship between law and morality analyzes the possibility of knowing the truth about the nature of abortion and abortion as a moral-legal issue.
 The chapter on human rights analyzes theories that deal with the root, that is, the source and then the holders of human rights.
 In the chapter on personality rights, personality rights and their holders (i.e. legal subjects) are analyzed.
 The chapter on the human embryo and fetus analyzes the moral and legal criteria proposed by theorists as relevant for determining the moral and legal status of the human embryo and fetus.
+Although there are many religious approaches to the theological status of the human embryo and fetus as well as to abortion, the main ones are analyzed in the chapter on the human embryo and fetus.
 In the chapter on constitutional aspects of the human being, the constitutional legal status of conditionally speaking "borderline cases" such as people in a coma, children, persons with disabilities, and the legal status of the human embryo in the legal branches of Croatian legislation and in international documents are analyzed.
 The chapter on abortion analyzes the concepts of privacy, autonomy and freedom, while the last chapter analyzes the Decision of the Constitutional Court of the Republic of Croatia No. U-I-60/1991 et al. of 21 February 2017 and its impact on future legislation.